Cyber security insurance- What is it and why do I need it?

 What is cyber security insurance?

 Does your business maintain electronic records with personal data on your clients?
-Is your company prepared to absorb the significant financial implications associated with an unauthorized breach of that data?
+Is your company prepared to absorb the significant financial implications associated with unauthorized breach of that data?
 Could a virus cripple your PC network?
-If so, do you have enough cash reserves to make up for the downtime or can you survive the loss of buisness.
+If so, do you have enough cash reserves to make up for the downtime or can you survive loss of business?

 If you can’t answer any of these questions, it may be the right time to call us and ask about cyber security insurance.
-In case you’re wondering, that’s a catch-all term for policies that cover hacked computers, virus attacks, denial-of-service attacks, web content liability and other technology-related areas.
-Cyber security also goes by e-commerce, e-buisness, information security, cyber risk, network security or hackers insurance.
+That’s a catch-all term for policies that cover hacked computers, virus attacks, denial of-service attacks, web content liability and other technology-related areas.
+Cyber security insurance also goes by e-commerce, e-business, information security, cyber risk, network security or hackers insurance.